couchbase-examples/nextjs-quickstart/README.md

 When you are successfully connected, you can refer to the [Couchbase Node.js SDK docs](https://docs.couchbase.com/nodejs-sdk/current/hello-world/start-using-sdk.html) for further instructions on how to query your database.

-Note: this project is pre-populated with a test query.
+_NOTE_: this project is pre-populated with a test query.
 If you have loaded the `travel-sample` bucket, the query will run successfully, and you should see list of airlines on the index page.

 ## Deploy on Vercel